tarunkolla/FISH-Language/README.md

 	variable not declared : b

 (*PRINTING ERROR MESSAGES AS OUR OWN EXCEPTIONS ARE NOT DEFINED*) <br>
-		<li>This program proves that FISH dont allow assignment of undeclared variable to another varible or use of undeclared variable any where in the program thereby proving the quality of STRONG TYPING. </li>
+		<li>This program proves that FISH dont allow assignment of undeclared variable to another variable or use of undeclared variable any where in the program thereby proving the quality of STRONG TYPING. </li>
 		<li> The restriction in this strong typing occurs only at "checking no.of arguments at functioncall == no.of parameters at function definition".
-We havenot checked this during runtime. </li> </ul> </p>
+We have not checked this during runtime. </li> </ul> </p>
  </details>

   <details>
  <summary>3.
 Meta Language Inspiration</summary>
  <p>
 	 <ul>
-		 <li>Inspired from ML, Fish also prints type of "variable" on console when used along with write "statement" (i.e write a => display value and type of 'a' on console).  <br>  Printing type of variable will also exibits our "DYNAMIC TYPING".</p> </li>
+		 <li>Inspired from ML, Fish also prints type of "variable" on console when used along with write "statement" (i.e write a => display value and type of 'a' on console).  <br>  Printing type of variable will also exhibits our "DYNAMIC TYPING".</p> </li>
 		 </ul>
  </details>